-Some people offered ‘Gond ke laddu’ to new mother (jachcha or prasuta) just after delivery for 10 days.
+Some people offered ‘Gond ke laddu’ to new mother just after delivery for 10 days.
 As per belief, it helps to regain the shape of uterus as before pregnancy.
-From the 11th day, they offered the same laddu mixing with some wheat flour (atta) and sugar (instead of jaggery or gur).
+From the 11th day, they offered the same laddu mixing with some wheat flour (atta) and sugar (instead of jaggery).
 You can make changes in the above recipe as per your family tradition.

 These ‘gond ke laddu’ are rich in nutrients as well as calories.
 Therefore, it is advisable to consume in moderation, otherwise it may cause excess weight gain.
 However, you can give it to new mother (jachcha) as a mid meal.

 Ingredients given above is a standard measurement; you can make changes as per your taste.
-For example, if you like light sweet laddu, you can reduce the quantity of jaggery or gur.
+For example, if you like light sweet laddu, you can reduce the quantity of jaggery or sugar.
 If you don’t want to eat so much ghee, you can reduce the quantity.
-But our elders stressed on the importance of ghee as it is high in calcium and gives strength to the new mother (jachcha or prasuta) after child’s birth.
-Nevertheless, it is advised to consume ghee or clarified butter in moderation.
+But our elders stressed on the importance of ghee as it is high in calcium and gives strength to the new mother after child’s birth.
+Nevertheless, it is advised to consume clarified butter (ghee) in moderation.
 Similarly, you can also reduce or increase the quantity of dry fruits.
 If you like, you can add some wheat flour but fry it with some ghee before adding.

 5. Panjiri for Indian Mother after Delivery: